-- 1. Students check with their classroom teacher and then report to the Attendance Office with a note from their teacher. - The student may then be assessed by the Health Aide who can check the student's temperature and help the student to determine what course of action the student wants to take including contacting parents. - 3.
-If needed, the parent or guardian picks up the student and checks them out of school through the Attendance Office. - 4.
-If parent or guardian cannot be contacted, the next person listed on the emergency procedure card is notified.
+- 1. Students check with their classroom teacher and then report to the Attendance Office with a note from their teacher. - 2.
+If needed, the parent or guardian picks up the student and checks them out of school through the Attendance Office. - If parent or guardian cannot be contacted, the next person listed on the emergency procedure card is notified.